arbor-sim/arbor/doc/tutorial/full-feature-diffusion.rst

 ======================================

-Originally we intended for the axial diffusion process to be fully integrated into the cable model.
+Originally we intended for the axial diffusion process to be fully integrated into the cable model (linked to the internal concentration, see :ref:`here <cablecell-decoration>`).
 However, for various technical reasons, this has proven infeasible and was replaced by introduction of an extra variable ``Xd`` which is subject to diffusion as opposed to the internal concentration.

-This tutorial will show you how to build a simulation that fully integrates diffusive ion dynamics with a cable cell neuron.
-While we focus on a single neuron, this should simply work as is in a network of cells.
+This tutorial will show you how to build a simulation that fully integrates diffusive particle dynamics with a cable cell neuron.
+While we focus on a single neuron, this will naturally work as well in a network of cells.

 Theory
 ------